 - Cloud hosting.

-TatvaSoft developed a complete Lighting Control system in the 21st Century solution represents a digitally advanced stature of the organization for managing street lights and associated illuminated equipment.
+As a leading software development service provider, TatvaSoft developed a complete Lighting Control system.
+This solution represents a digitally advanced stature of the organization for managing street lights and associated illuminated equipment.
 With this solution, users can dynamically control each individual lighting unit from the comfort of their homes or offices.

 - Monitor and control switching and dimming